 You can complete this form by yourself and without the complexities of creating or changing your will.
-Visit uvgift.org to access our online tool to search for your custodian.

 TIMING

 Since most of us hold many of our assets in these types of accounts, this can be a major feature of your overall strategic plan.